shameem17/iOS-Learning/optional.md

 ### 4. Forced Unwrapping

 When we are sure that the optional variable certainly contains a value then we can use forced unwrapping.
-Exclamatory ```(!)``` sign is used to forcly unwrap the optional variable.
+An exclamatory ```(!)``` sign is used to force unwrap the optional variable.

 ```swift